-The severity of this reduction provides the motivation to seek access to the EAZ which has experienced a Fishable Biomass increase of 103% to 95,138 t, the highest in the time series.
-This unprecedented increase initially generated considerable excitement which has been tempered by the fact that the Spawning Stock Biomass had previously reached even higher levels as recently as 2015 and that the geographic distribution of the biomass increase within the EAZ is uneven.
+The severity of this reduction provides the motivation to seek access to the EAZ which has experienced a Fishable Biomass increase in 2019 of 103% to 95,138 t, the highest in the time series.
+While the 2020 Fishable Biomass was slightly lower at 86,211 tons, it is well above the long term mean of 63,486 tons.

-At the Northern Shrimp Advisory Committee (NSAC) meeting on March 5, 2020 NC acknowledged that quota increases in the EAZ for 2020 ought to be moderate and that a two-year averaging of the Fishable Biomass with an Exploitation Rate of 15% would be prudent.
-This conservative approach appeared to reflect a consensus among industry stakeholders and would provide for a 2020 TAC for the EAZ of 10,652 t, a 23.7% increase of 2,042 t.
+At the Northern Shrimp Advisory Committee (NSAC) meeting on March 5, 2020 NC acknowledged that quota increases in the EAZ for 2020 ought to be moderate and that a two-year averaging of the Fishable Biomass with an exploitation rate of 15% would be prudent.
+This conservative approach appeared to reflect a consensus among industry stakeholders, resulting in a 2020 TAC for the EAZ of 10,653 t, a 23.7% increase of 2,043 t.
+The second year of high biomass levels places the stock well into the Healthy Zone, irrespective of where the USR is eventually established, thus warranting a substantial increase in the TAC.
+At the NSAC meeting of March 9, 2021, Northern Coalition recommended the application of a 20% Exploitation Rate, providing for a 2021 quota of 18,135 tons.
+It was noted that the biomass distribution of this stock shows about 24% of the biomass in the Davis Strait East management area of the stock area.
+The fishing experience in this management area has consistently been very poor over time such that it is highly unlikely that this portion of the TAC will be harvested to a significant degree.

-NC notes that, based on the materials presented and discussions at the NSAC meeting, it seems unlikely that there will be any significant quota adjustments for other Shrimp stocks in the EAZ and the WAZ.